 At The Lum Firm, we constantly develop new methods for our clients to engage in partnering, joint venturing, quality engineering, building information modeling, and cost effective project management techniques.

-If you are a in a construction related industry and need a New Jersey construction lawyer, contact the Lum Firm.
-Let our 145 years of experience work for you.
+If you are in a construction related industry and need a New Jersey and New York construction lawyer, contact the Lum Firm.
+Let our over 150 years of experience work for you.